 In November 2000, D&B received an unsolicited inquiry from a prospective buyer, which expressed interest in exploring a possible acquisition transaction that would involve D&B's management.
-This buyer was an entity to be formed by a New York-based venture investor and principals of a diversified restaurant firm based in the southwestern United States, each of whom signed confidentiality agreements with D&B. In December 2000, D&B's board of directors reconstituted the special committee with the same members (Messrs.
-Levy (as Chairman), Bernstein, Edison and Maguire), in anticipation of receiving a formal proposal from this prospective buyer.
+This buyer was an entity to be formed by a New York-based venture investor, Wellspring Capital Management LLC, and Cracken, Harkey, Street & Hartnett, L.L.C., an investment firm based in the Southwest, each of whom signed confidentiality agreements that contained a six-month standstill provision preventing the prospective buyers from acquiring D&B's common stock without the permission of D&B's board of directors.
+In December 2000, D&B's board of directors reconstituted the special committee with the same members (Messrs.
+Levy (as Chairman), Bernstein, Edison and Maguire) in anticipation of receiving a formal proposal from this prospective buyer.
 Messrs.
 Corriveau, Corley and/or Henrion, as well as other members of management, met with this prospective buyer on at least 10 occasions.
 The prospective buyer conducted due diligence on D&B and explored financing alternatives for several months.
 In connection with this prospective buyer's due diligence, approximately four prospective debt financing sources met with D&B, and some of these entities also conducted limited due diligence.
 This prospective buyer also conducted negotiations with D&B's senior management regarding the basic terms and structure of a transaction, including the proposed capital structure of the surviving entity, the respective equity contributions and ownership interests of the parties, the terms of a stockholders' agreement and employment and stock incentive arrangements for management.
-For purposes of analyzing and structuring a possible transaction, D&B's management and the prospective buyer used in their discussion the amount of \$11.00 per share, however, the prospective buyer never offered any firm amount and was unable to arrange financing commitments that would permit it to propose an actual price range for a prospective transaction or otherwise make a written proposal to the special committee.
+For purposes of analyzing and structuring a possible transaction, D&B's management and the prospective buyer used in their discussion the amount of \$11.00 per share; however, the prospective buyer never offered any firm amount and was unable to arrange financing commitments that would permit it to propose an actual price range for a prospective transaction or otherwise make a written proposal to the special committee.
 These discussions ceased in September 2001, due in part to the terrorist attacks that occurred on September 11th and the prospective buyer's perception of the potential impact of such events on D&B's business and U.S. financial markets generally.

-During the November 2000 to October 2001 period, D&B also had informal discussions with the following two additional entities which appeared to be credible to conduct due diligence on D&B and to explore financing alternatives for a possible transaction:
+During the November 2000 to October 2001 period, D&B also had informal discussions with the following two entities, which appeared to be credible to conduct due diligence on D&B and to explore financing alternatives for a possible transaction: